jaiminjariwala/CSCI_6212_DAA_Project4/README.md

-# 🚗⛽ Gas Station Optimization Problem
+# Gas Station Optimization Problem

-This project explores the classic **gas station refueling optimization problem** — the road-trip scenario where you must travel from point A to point B with varying gas prices at different stations and a car with limited tank capacity.
+This project explores the classic **gas station refueling optimization problem**.
+The road-trip scenario where you must travel from point A to point B with varying gas prices at different stations and a car with limited tank capacity.

 The goal? **Minimize the total cost of fuel while reaching your destination.**